polkascan/py-substrate-metadata-docs/docs/polkadot/nominationpools.md

 * The pool is in destroy mode and the target is not the depositor.
 * The target is the depositor and they are the only member in the sub pools.
-* The pool is blocked and the caller is either the root or state-toggler.
+* The pool is blocked and the caller is either the root or bouncer.

 \# Conditions for permissioned dispatch